Capernaum: Octagonal 5th-century church

 The 5th-century church consists of a central octagon with eight pillars, an exterior octagon with thresholds still in situ, and a gallery or portico that leads both into the interior of the church as well as into a complex of associated buildings to the east, a linkage achieved via a short passageway.
-Later, this passage was blocked and an apse with a pool for baptism was constructed in the middle of the east wall.
+Later this passage was blocked, and an apse with a baptismal pool was constructed in the middle of the east wall.
 From this wall ascended two stairs on either side of the baptistery, and the excess water from the rite would have escaped along this path.
-The Byzantines, upon constructing the new church, placed the central octagon directly on top of the walls of St. Peter's house with the aim of preserving its exact location, although none of the original house was visible any longer, as the walls had been torn down and the floor covered in mosaics.
+The Byzantines, upon constructing the new church, placed the central octagon directly on top of the walls of Saint Peter's house with the aim of preserving its exact location, although none of the original house was visible any longer, as the walls had been torn down and the floor covered in mosaics.

-In the portico, the pattern of the mosaic was purely geometric, with four rows of contiguous circles and small crosses.
-In the zone of the external octagon, the mosaics represented plants and animals in a style similar to that found in the Basilica of the Feeding of the Five Thousand, in Tabgha.
+In the portico, the pattern of the mosaic is geometric, with four rows of contiguous circles and small crosses.
+In the zone of the external octagon, the mosaics represented plants and animals in a style similar to that found in the Basilica of the Feeding of the Five Thousand in nearby Tabgha.
 In the central octagon, the mosaic was composed of a strip of calcified flowers, of a field of schools of fish with small flowers, and of a great circle with a peacock in the center.
+The peacock is possibly alluding to Jesus' healing miracles believed to have taken place at the site.

-The Memorial (1990)
+Memorial (1990)

-The memorial is a modern church built above the excavated remains of the ancient house and the Byzantine octagonal church, and dedicated in 1990.
-The disk-shaped structure stands on concrete stilts, ensuring visibility to the venerated ancient building.
-Additionally, a glass floor located at the centre of the church allows direct view of the excavated remains below.
+The "memorial" is a modern church built above the excavated remains of the ancient house and the Byzantine octagonal church, dedicated in 1990.
+The disk-shaped structure stands on eight concrete stilts, ensuring visibility to the venerated ancient building, both directly, at ground level (which allows for a sideways view), and through a glass floor located at the centre of the stilt-raised church (which allows a direct view of the excavated remains below).